fuckshitter/nft-gallery/CONTRIBUTING.md

-# Contributing to KodaDot: NFT gallery
+# Contributing to jewbot: NFT gallery

-KodaDot NFT gallery has plan to be community-owned.
+jewbot NFT gallery has plan to be community-owned.
 We are welcoming community contribution from you.
-Take a sneak peak on [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment and make PR.
+Take a sneak peak on [good first issues](https://github.com/jewbot/nft-gallery/contribute), comment and make PR.
 When everything went well, chances that you will be rewarded are high.
 For better coordination, feel free to join our [Development channel -Anteriors- on Discord](https://discord.gg/KkctBVQ8kP)